What breed is my cat?

 I met both parents.

 The mother was long-haired with very dark points, stunning blue eyes and a caramel torso.
 The father had blue eyes but very light points and a white torso.
 He also had a white nose and white paws.

 Yves has unique eyes, his pupils are a bit parted.
 This is Yves ...

 Are my baby boys Siamese?

 What color would they mature to?
 A: Siamese coloring, but …

-Yves and Lucien have the round faces of Traditional Siamese
+Yves and Lucien have the round faces of applehead Siamese

 kittens and look as if they are Seal Point, in color.